Montenegro: Independence

+Montenegro has been dominated since the breakup of Yugoslavia by Milo Đukanović (four-time prime minister and twice president), accused of having established an authoritarianism and clientelist regime, while maintaining close relations with organized crime.
+The massive privatizations of the Đukanović era lead to the enrichment of him and oligarchs close to him.
+His brother Aleksandar, owner of Montenegro's first private bank, oversaw the privatizations, while his sister, Ana Kolarevic, has long controlled the judiciary.
+The clientelist networks of the ruling party dominated all segments of social life.
+A party card was required to start a business or obtain a position in the administration.
+This policy also contributed to the reinforcement of regional disparities and social inequalities.
+Unemployment climbs to 36.6 per cent in the northern part of the country, compared to 3.9 per cent in the coastal region, while a quarter of the population lives below the poverty line (2018).

 The Law on the Status of the Descendants of the Petrović Njegoš Dynasty was passed by the Parliament of Montenegro on 12 July 2011.
 It rehabilitated the Royal House of Montenegro and recognised limited symbolic roles within the constitutional framework of the republic.

 In 2015, the investigative journalists' network OCCRP named Montenegro's long-time President and Prime Minister Milo Đukanović "Person of the Year in Organized Crime".
 The extent of Đukanović's corruption led to street demonstrations and calls for his removal.

 In October 2016, for the day of the parliamentary election, a coup d'état was prepared by a group of persons that included leaders of the Montenegrin opposition, Serbian nationals and Russian agents; the coup was prevented.
-In 2017, fourteen people, including two Russian nationals and two Montenegrin opposition leaders, Andrija Mandić and Milan Knežević, were indicted for their alleged roles in the coup attempt on charges such as "preparing a conspiracy against the constitutional order and the security of Montenegro" and an "attempted terrorist act."
+In 2017, fourteen people, including two Russian nationals and two Montenegrin opposition leaders, Andrija Mandić and Milan Knežević, were indicted for their alleged roles in the coup attempt on charges such as "preparing a conspiracy against the constitutional order and the security of Montenegro" and an "attempted terrorist act".

 Recent history

-Montenegro formally became a member of NATO in June 2017, though "Montenegro remains deeply divided over joining NATO", an event that triggered a promise of retaliatory actions from Russia's government.
+Montenegro formally became a member of NATO in June 2017, despite attempts by Russia to sabotage it, an event that triggered a promise of retaliatory actions from Russia's government.

 Montenegro has been in negotiations with the EU since 2012.
 In 2018, the earlier goal of acceding by 2022 was revised to 2025.
+As of 2024, all 33 negotiation chapters had been opened, with three provisionally closed.
+Legislation is being passed bringing Montenegro law in line with EU membership requirements.

 In April 2018, Milo Djukanovic, the leader of the ruling Democratic Party of Socialists (DPS), won Montenegro's presidential election.
 The veteran politician had served as Prime Minister six times and as president once before.
 He had dominated Montenegrin politics since 1991.

 Anti-corruption protests began in February 2019 against Đukanović and the Prime Minister Duško Marković-led government of the ruling Democratic Party of Socialists (DPS), which had been in power since 1991.